 The LG S75Q has a decent stereo soundstage.
 The soundstage is perceived to be a touch wider than the bar, but it doesn't have any tricks to make it seem wider than that.
 The focus is decent, and sound effects seem to come from a more general area as opposed to an accurate, pinpoint location.

-The LG S75Q has a fair stereo THD performance.
+The LG S75Q has a decent stereo THD performance.
 At a normal listening volume, distortion falls within good limits, so audio reproduction is clean and pure.
 There's a jump in distortion at max volume, which audiophiles are more likely to notice.
 That said, casual listeners who rarely crank up the volume aren't likely to notice any issues.

 The LG S75Q has a good center channel performance.
 With its discrete center channel, dialogue reproduces with clarity and accuracy, and voices are localized to pinpoint locations within the soundstage.
 Its frequency response on this channel is quite balanced in the mids, so voices are clear, but the dip in the mid-treble means they lack some detail.